Fact Checked

 Those suffering from the disorder who have not sought treatment are more likely to fall asleep at the wheel due to chronic sleepiness.
 Tiredness is one of the biggest killers in driving accidents, putting the drivers and those around them at risk.

 Please visit the DVLA website for more information regarding OSA and driving.
-You can also find helpful information on our Sleep Apnoea and driving page here.

 9) Genetics